Biblical Theology, Volume 1: The Common Grace Covenants

 Publisher's Description

-The first of two volumes, this study explores the two common grace covenants: the Adamic and Noahic.
-The second volume will examine the special grace covenants: the Abrahamic, Mosaic, Davidic, and New covenants.
-The volumes present covenant as an expression of the nature of God, and show a paradigm of activity by which God works in covenantal relations first to create the world and then, through a redemptive program after the fall, to redeem what was lost.
+The first of three volumes, this study explores the two common grace covenants: the Adamic and Noahic.
+The second volume examines the special grace covenants: the Abrahamic, Mosaic, and Davidic.
+The third volume explores the final and culminating special grace covenant: the new covenant.
+These volumes present covenant as an expression of the nature of God, and show a paradigm of activity by which God works in covenantal relations first to create the world and then, through a redemptive program after the fall, to redeem what was lost.

 Author Bio